Pur3-MAlice/Pom-To-Do-Ro/README.md

 - Ensure all running servers are terminated.
 In any running terminals press Ctrl+C
 - In THE env.py file, ensure that both the DEBUG and DEV environment variables are commented out
 - Run the Django server.
-- Open the preview on port 8000 to check that your application is running
+- Open the preview on port 8000 to check that the application is running
 - If bad request, then make sure the GitPod URL is the new version then re-start or refresh the server.

+#### Step 5: Preparing for Deployment
+- Log into  Heroku account and access the dashboard for the DRF application
+- Go to Settings and open the Config Vars
+- Ensure the application has an ALLOWED_HOST key, set to the URL of the combined project, remove the https:// at the beginning and remove the trailing slash at the end
+- Ensure the application has a CLIENT_ORGIN key and set it to the URL of the combined project.
+This time keep the https:// at the beginning but remove the trailing slash at the end
+- Ensure all the settings are in place, including the ones from the Deployment section of the Django REST Framework module.
+Including saving, committing and pushing any changes made to the code
+- Deploy the application from the Deploy tab in the Heroku dashboard

 ## Credits